Nucksal

 Lee Jun-yeong (Korean: 이준영; born March 24, 1987), better known by his stage name, Nucksal (넉살), is a South Korean rapper.
 He debuted in 2009 as a member of the hip hop duo Future Heaven, and became one of the most popular rappers in South Korea's underground hip hop scene.
 He gained mainstream recognition in 2017 after finishing in second place on the TV rap competition show, Show Me The Money 6.

 Personal life

 On July 1, 2022, it was confirmed that Nucksal had been dating a non-celebrity woman for two years.
 They were married on September 24, 2022, in the presence of friends and family in Gangnam, Seoul.

-In February 2023, his wife gave birth to their first child after five months of marriage.
+In February 2023, his wife gave birth to their first child, a son, Lee Yun-woo, after five months of marriage.